The Grievance Process

-The New Brunswick Nurses Union represents nurses’ grievances against employers who are in violation of the collective agreement.
-Prior to unionization, nurses had few rights or avenues for recourse.
-The grievance and arbitration process protects the nurse by providing the opportunity of a fair hearing and the right to grieve an unjust situation.
+The New Brunswick Nurses Union represents members during grievance procedures against employers who are in violation of the collective agreement.
+The grievance process protects the nurse by providing the opportunity of a fair hearing and the right to grieve an unjust situation.

 The grievance procedure is described in each collective agreement and must be followed.
 Otherwise, the grievance may be disallowed.